-PRP Injections for Pain Questions and Answers
+PRP Injections Questions and Answers

 PRP, or platelet-rich plasma, are concentrated samples of blood rich in healing properties.
 They are typically administered via an injection and can treat a multitude of conditions, from alopecia (baldness) to inflammation.
 PRP injections have been commonly used in sports since the 1980s and have recently gained popularity in other parts of the medical sector.

 How many injections do you need for PRP?